IMU - Greater Than the Sum of Their Parts

 IMU placement has a huge impact on their usability and their ability to produce meaningful data.
 With all wearable technology, athlete buy in has to be paramount when practitioners are considering investment into new equipment.
 If an athlete is not comfortable wearing a sensor, it’s going to be an uphill battle to convince them of the benefits of the data being collected.
 Placing a sensor on or near a body part directly related to the sport may be the prime location in terms of data accuracy and data quality, but if the athlete feels it interferes with execution, they aren’t going to wear it.

 IMUs generate a large amount of data.
 This has led to a new sector in the sports performance industry, machine learning and artificial intelligence.
 Data from more up to date IMUs is often transmitted straight to app based devices such as smartphones and tablets which again enable the collection of data in the athletes own environment.
-Low energy bluetooth often allows for live data collection which gives coaches and practitioners the ability to make training adjustments on the go.
+Live data collection gives coaches and practitioners the ability to make training adjustments on the go.

 Turning Research in Practice